 How long does it take to recover from knee replacement surgery?

 A proper rehabilitation process is important so that you adjust to the knee joint and return to an active life.
-It not only helps in the long-term but also helps you recover from the surgery quickly and properly.
+It not only helps in the long term but also helps you recover from the surgery quickly and properly.

 Your physiotherapist plays a very key role in the recovery and rehabilitation process.
-The endeavor is to use the new joint as much as possible and so will build out an exercise regime for you to strengthen your muscles.
+The endeavour is to use the new joint as much as possible and so will build out an exercise regime for you to strengthen your muscles.

 Within 2-3 days of the surgery, your orthopaedic and physiotherapist will make you walk short distances, climb 2-3 steps, bend the knee to a certain angle and undertake daily activities like taking bath and using the toilet with minimal assistance.